pineoc/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

 ### Find child node

 Sometimes there will be many objects with the same type in game scene, such as turret, enemy and effects, they can be uniformly managed by a global script.
 If we use **Properties** panel to associate them with the script one by one, that will be a heavy workload.
-It is often better to manage these objects by making them all children of one parent node, then retreive all children via the parent node:
+It is often better to manage these objects by making them all children of one parent node, then retrieve all children via the parent node:

 ```js
 // CannonManager.js